meta-prompting/meta-prompting/README.md

 Official implementation of paper "Meta Prompting for AI Systems" (https://arxiv.org/abs/2311.11482).

-**Meta Prompting (General Definition)**: Meta Prompting is a prompting technique inspired by type theory, emphasizing the structure and syntax of examples rather than their detailed content.
-It's an approach where the focus is on presenting the outline or framework of a problem or topic, offering a scaffold that can be filled with specific details as needed.
-This technique is particularly useful in situations where understanding the form and pattern of a problem or solution is more crucial than the specific content.
+**Meta Prompting** is an advanced prompting technique that focuses on the structural and syntactical aspects of problems, prioritizing the general format and pattern over specific content details.
+It aims to construct a more abstract, structured approach to interacting with large language models (LLMs), emphasizing the structure and syntax of information.
+This technique is particularly effective in contexts where the underlying pattern or framework of a problem is crucial for understanding or solving it.

+**A Meta Prompt** is an example-agnostic structured prompt designed to capture the reasoning structure of a specific category of tasks.
+It provides a scaffold that outlines the general approach to a problem, enabling LLMs to fill in specific details as needed.
+This approach allows for more efficient and targeted use of LLM capabilities by focusing on the "how" of problem-solving rather than the "what".

 ### Characteristics of Meta Prompting:

-1. **Syntax-Oriented**: The emphasis is on the form and structure of the prompt.
-The syntax acts as a template or a guide that outlines how a response or solution should be structured.
+- **Syntax-Oriented**: Meta Prompting prioritizes the form and structure over the content, using syntax as a guiding template for the expected response or solution.

-2. **Abstract-Example-Based**: Abstracted examples are employed to demonstrate the structure, though they are not elaborated in the content.
-These examples act as frameworks for inserting specific details.
+- **Abstract-Example-Based**: It employs abstracted examples as frameworks, illustrating the structure of problems and solutions without focusing on specific content.

-3. **Type Theory Inspiration**: Drawing from type theory, this approach focuses on the types or categories of components in a prompt, such as problem statements, solution steps, or conclusions, and how they are logically organized.
+- **Type Theory Inspiration**: Drawing from type theory, Meta Prompting emphasizes the categorization of components in a prompt, such as problem statements, solution steps, or conclusions.
+It focuses on their logical arrangement and interrelationships, ensuring a coherent and structured approach to problem-solving.

-4. **Adaptability**: The approach is adaptable to various domains, from mathematical problem-solving to creative writing, where the structure of the response is a key element.
+- **Adaptability**: Meta Prompting is versatile, applicable across various domains, and capable of providing structured responses to a wide range of problems.

-5. **Guidance for Detailed Exploration**: While it does not delve into specifics, Meta Prompting provides a clear pathway for detailed exploration, guiding users on how to approach and structure their deep dive into the topic.
+- **Guidance for Detailed Exploration**: It provides a clear roadmap for problem-solving, focusing on structural patterns to aid in navigating complex topics.

-In essence, the general concept of Meta Prompting is about providing a skeleton or a blueprint that outlines the structure of a response or solution, focusing more on the "how" rather than the "what" of information presentation.
-This method is especially useful in contexts where understanding the underlying structure is key to mastering the content or solving the problem.

 ## Solving Math Problems